Applicable to: Word and Excel 2019, 2016, 2013, 365. Microsoft and Apple Office versions.

-Sometimes you would like to create forms using in Office in order to easily capture user feedback.
-In today’s tutorial, we’ll teach you pretty much everything you need to know in order to create and format check box lists either as part of your Excel spreadsheets or Word documents.
-Once done you might want to use your checklist as a template to jumpstart new work.
-The tutorial refers to Office 2016 applications, however it is relevant to 2010 and 2013 versions as well.
+Chances are that from time to time you might want create forms using in Office in order to easily capture user feedback or document a standard operating process.
+In today’s tutorial, we’ll teach you pretty much everything you need to know in order to create and format tick box lists either as part of your Excel spreadsheets or Word documents.
+Once done you might want to use your checklist as a template.
+The tutorial below refers to Office 2016 applications, however it is relevant to 2019 and 2013 versions as well.

 Note: The developer tab allows you to access many useful controls that you’ll use when creating your form.
 You will need to enable the developer tab for each Office Application you’ll use.